dankelley/dek_blog/_posts/2024-02-26-noaa-data-server.md

 It does not help that new sites keep cropping up, each approaching the problem in a different way.
 The "Standards" XKCD cartoon (Reference 1) comes to mind.

-In this post, I will explain how to use one particular site from NOAA (Reference 2).
+In this post (and in a video pointed to in Reference 4), I will explain how to use one particular site from NOAA (Reference 2).
 So far, this site has held the data I've been looking for, and its user interface has not frustrated me.
 That puts it at the top of my list.
 This does not mean that it will be best for you, but it might mean that what I have to say here might save you some time, in case you want to try the site.

 For me, the choice of data website boils down to five criteria.
 I prefer sites that